-The IPIL Sponsored Scholarship Grants (SSG) Program at the University of Houston Law Center is designed to facilitate newly-authored scholarship in specific areas of Intellectual Property & Information Law (IPIL) within the legal academy.
+Based in Houston, Texas, The Honorable Nancy F. Atlas Intellectual Property American Inn of Court (Atlas IP Inn) provides the Sponsored Scholarship Grants program for law professors (SSG-Profs) to facilitate newly-authored scholarship in specific areas of Intellectual Property & Information Law (IPIL) within the legal academy.

-As one of the nation's leading programs for the study of intellectual property and information law, the IPIL Institute at the University of Houston Law Center is pleased to provide this initiative to support the creation and dissemination of quality scholarship in its field.
+The SSG program for law professors is administered for the Atlas IP Inn by the IPIL Institute at the University of Houston Law Center.
+As one of the nation's leading programs for the study of intellectual property and information law, IPIL is pleased to provide this administrative support for the creation and dissemination of quality scholarship in its field.

-The IPIL SSG program provides grants for IPIL‑related scholarship from tenured or tenure-track professors at AALS member and fee-paid law schools.
-The program is made possible by the remarkably generous support of the Institute’s contributors and supporters.
+The SSG program for law professors provides grants for IPIL‑related scholarship from tenured or tenure-track professors at AALS member and fee-paid law schools.
+The program is made possible by the remarkably generous support of the Atlas IP Inn.

-Grant amounts may change from year to year, but are typically in the mid to high four‑figure range, paid upon publication, with one grant selection anticipated approximately each year.
-Grants will not be awarded to prior recipients.
-All articles must be of publishable quality, relate to the specified IPIL subject matter, and total ideally within the range of 10,000 to 20,000 words, inclusive of footnotes.
+Grant amounts may change from year to year, but are typically in the four‑figure range, paid upon publication (so long as publication occurs within three years of awardee notification), with one grant selection anticipated approximately each year.
+Grants will not be considered for, or awarded to, prior recipients of an award under any of the SSG programs unless ten years has elapsed since the applicant’s prior receipt of award payment.
+Applicants from qualifying Texas law schools will have that status considered as a factor in their favor when IPIL evaluates submittals.
+All articles must be of publishable quality, relate to the IPIL subject matter specified above, and total ideally within the range of 10,000 to 20,000 words, inclusive of footnotes.

 To apply for a grant, please submit the following: